 Kos Island

 Welcome to Kos, one of the most loved islands of the Dodecanese.
-The island of Kos is nicknamed in several ways: “The garden of the Aegean”, for its wealth of water and crops, “The island of Hippocrates” for having given birth to the most famous doctor in history.
+The island of Kos is nicknamed in several ways: “The garden of the Aegean”, for its wealth of water and crops.
+It is also called “The island of Hippocrates” the great physician, the Father of Modern Medicine who was born here.
 Also “Little Rhodes” for its proximity not only geographically but also and above all historical-cultural to the island of Rhodes.
 Kos is also an excellent starting point for exploring the Dodecanese islands or neighboring Turkey.

 Island of Kos is 43 km long and 2 km wide at the narrowest point, up to a maximum of 6 km at its widest point.
 It is the third island of the Dodecanese for size and the second for population.
 Its close proximity to the coasts of Turkey and more precisely to the ancient city of Halicarnassus, now known as Bodrum, makes it particularly fascinating as it offers an interesting combination of eastern and western elements.
 Despite mass tourism, this Greek island maintains its soul, a difficult undertaking on such a small and limited territory.
 Furthermore, despite its small size and the influx of tourism, in August you will also find a quiet and uncrowded beach in Kos.